 This guide will cover how to create and add Azure Data Lake storage for the ODX in TimeXtender.

-If you are creating a TimeXtender Environment from scratch, we highly recommend using one of the supported configuration options for deploying TimeXtender in Azure.
+If you are creating a TimeXtender Environment from scratch, we highly recommend using one of the Reference Architectures for deploying TimeXtender in Azure.

 If you have already deployed one of the Azure Marketplace templates with Azure Data Lake then you already have all of the necessary data lake resources and can skip step 1 and proceed with step 2 to register an application.